 Travel Guide to Montreal — Where to Stay

-We had the pleasure of staying at Hotel Monville during our time in Montreal, and we loved every minute of it.
-It’s located conveniently in Downtown Montreal and was steps away from some of the best museums, dining, and shopping that Montreal had to offer.
+We enjoyed staying at Hotel Monville during our time in Montreal and loved every minute of it.
+It’s located conveniently in Downtown Montreal and is steps away from some of Montreal’s best museums, dining, and shopping.
 You can view my full review of Hotel Monville here.

 Travel Guide to Montreal — Things to Do

 - Visit the Museum of Fine Arts.
-The Montreal Museum of Fine Arts it the city’s largest museum, and with 140,000 square feet of exhibition space, you could spend an entire day in this incredible space.
-You can view works from all over the world, from all time periods, and be sure to check out their main exhibit during your trip (we loved viewing the Alexander Calder: Radical Inventor exhibit during our visit!)
+The Montreal Museum of Fine Arts is the city’s largest museum, and with 140,000 square feet of exhibition space, you could spend an entire day in this incredible space.
+You can view works from all over the world, from all periods, and check out their main exhibit during your trip (we loved viewing the Alexander Calder: Radical Inventor exhibit during our visit!)

 - Experience Old Port Montreal.
 There’s something for everyone at Old Port Montreal: take a ride on La Grande Roue de Montreal and soak up the best views of the city, go ziplining if you’re bold enough, head on a cruise, go ice skating — the possibilities are endless here!
 This is the one part of Montreal that I wish I had more time to explore.

 - Stroll through Old Montreal.
 Old Montreal is one of my favorite spots in all of Montreal: the cobblestone streets and historic charm make me feel as if I’ve been transported to Europe.
-You’ll inevitably end up in Place Jacques Cartier, a huge square that’s a tad touristy, but makes for great people watching.
-We also took a quick stroll by the Notre-Dame Basilica — which is a pretty great replica of the one we saw in Paris.
-Break for drinks at Hotel William Gray’s rooftop, or coffee at Tommy Cafe.
+You’ll inevitably end up in Place Jacques Cartier, a huge square that’s a tad touristy but makes for great people-watching.
+We also took a quick stroll by the Notre Dame Basilica — a pretty great replica of the one we saw in Paris.
+Break for drinks at Hotel William Gray’s rooftop or coffee at Tommy Cafe.

 Travel Guide to Montreal — Where to Eat

-I know I overloaded you on the food photos for this guide — but the food in Montreal is impressive.
-I had some of the best meals of my entire life in Montreal, and I cannot wait to eat my way through this city on my next visit!
+I know I overloaded you with the food photos for this guide — but the food in Montreal is impressive.
+I had some of the best meals of my life in Montreal, and I cannot wait to eat through this city on my next visit!

 A pro tip: download the app DINR to search for same-day reservations at the best restaurants in Montreal.
-We snagged reservations at really tough to get into spots, all thanks to this app!
+Thanks to this app, we snagged reservations at really tough to get into spots!

 Breakfast & Brunch

-- Tommy: A super cute, Instagrammable cafe that has two locations in Montreal (and serves up a pretty great cup of coffee).
+- Tommy: A super cute, Instagrammable cafe that has two locations in Montreal (and serves a great cup of coffee).

-- Ibéricos: This Spanish restaurant just recently started their brunch service, and it did not disappoint.
-For only $20, you can get a 2-course meal with your choice of either a cheese and charcuterie plate and an entree.
+- Ibéricos: This Spanish restaurant just recently started its brunch service and did not disappoint.
+For only $20, you can get a 2-course meal with either a cheese and charcuterie plate or an entree.
 Since their brunch is still super new, their menu isn’t up on their website — but this Eater article shares a few more details about their new brunch!

-- Foiegwa: Really any meal is fantastic here, but Foiegwa is known for their brunch.
+- Foiegwa: Really, any meal is fantastic here, but Foiegwa is known for their brunch.
 You can add foie gras to pretty much anything on their menu — and if your server recommends it, I would go for it.
-I love the selection of sweet and savory dishes on their brunch menu, and the scallops with foie gras on their dinner menu was one of the best meals I had while I was in town.
+I love the selection of sweet and savory dishes on their brunch menu, and the scallops with foie gras on their dinner menu were one of the best meals I had in town.

-- Lawrence: Lawrence closed earlier this year to completely renovate their space, and the result is incredible: it was one of the chicest, sophisticated spots I visited in Montreal.
-If you’re on the hunt for one of the best burgers in Montreal, Lawrence is your spot.
+- Lawrence: Lawrence recently renovated their space in the last few years, and the result is incredible: it was one of the chicest, most sophisticated spots I visited in Montreal.
+If you’re hunting for one of the best burgers in the city, Lawrence is your spot.

-- Emilia Cantine Portugaise: Cantine Emilia is a casual Portuguese Grill that serves up some of the most innovative fusion dishes that the city has to offer.
-If you’re a fan of poutine, you won’t want to miss Emilia’s take on the dish: the offer three different, very unique versions, and each features their special ‘Emilia Poutine Sauce.’
+- Emilia Cantine Portugaise: Cantine Emilia is a casual Portuguese Grill that serves up some of the city’s most innovative fusion dishes.
+If you’re a fan of poutine, you won’t want to miss Emilia’s take on the dish: they offer three unique versions, each featuring their special ‘Emilia Poutine Sauce.’

 - Joe Beef: This restaurant was named one of the best restaurants in the world, and I couldn’t agree with the critics more: I had one of the best meals of my entire life at Joe Beef (Real talk: I shed a tear while eating the veal plate).
 The menu at Joe Beef changes daily, but they have one staple that you can order at any time: the lobster spaghetti (it’s a must!)
 It is tough to get a reservation here, but we snagged a last-minute spot with the DINR app!